bloominstituteoftechnology/SQL/README.md

   * Use foreign keys for this, as well.

 * Run the queries in the file `setup.sql`.
 This will populate the tables.
+    -> run command .read setup.sql to read queries from file
   * Fix any errors at this point by making sure your tables are correct.
   * `DROP TABLE` can be used to delete a table so you can recreate it with `CREATE TABLE`.

+Good resource for wildcard operators: https://www.w3schools.com/sql/sql_wildcards.asp
 * Write SQL `SELECT` queries that:
   * Show all albums.

   * Show all albums made between 1975 and 1990.

   * Show all albums whose names start with `Super D`.

   * Show all albums that have no release year.

 * Write SQL `SELECT` queries that:
   * Show all track titles from `Super Funky Album`.

   * Same query as above, but rename the column from `title` to `Track_Title` in the output.

   * Select all album titles by `Han Solo`.

   * Select the average year all albums were released.

   * Select the average year all albums by `Leia and the Ewoks` were released.

   * Select the number of artists.

   * Select the number of tracks on `Super Dubstep Album`.

 ### Exercises, Day 2